QuantEcon/lecture-jax/lectures/short_path.md

               [inf, inf, inf, inf, inf, inf, 0]])
 ```

 Notice that the cost of staying still (on the principle diagonal) is set to

-- np.inf for non-destination nodes — moving on is required.
+* jnp.inf for non-destination nodes --- moving on is required.
-- 0 for the destination node — here is where we stop.
+* 0 for the destination node --- here is where we stop.

-For the sequence of approximations $ \{J_n\} $ of the cost-to-go functions, we can use NumPy arrays.

-Let’s try with this example and see how we go:
+Let's try with this example and see how we go:

 ```{code-cell} ipython3
 max_iter = 500